-Defendant further claims that S&L Vitamins' legal sale of these products is "unauthorized" - as if some sort of regulatory approval were required to sell tanning lotion - and that such sale amounts to interference with Defendant's distribution Defendant's counterclaim describes a scheme by defendant to control the marketplace in its products through an arrangement under which defendant sells only to distributors who in turn agree to sell only to tanning salons which agree to keep prices artificially high.
-The sine qua non of this arrangement is that defendant will threaten or file litigation against any person who sells its products at a competitive price, regardless of how it was obtained, and assert intellectual property and contractual claims meant to smaller competitors COW capitulation.
+Defendant further claims that S&L Vitamins' legal sale of these products is "unauthorized" - as if some sort of regulatory approval were required to sell tanning lotion - and that such interference with Defendant's distribution sale amounts to Defendant's counterclaim describes a scheme by agreements. defendant to control the marketplace in its products through an arrangement under which defendant sells only to distributors who in turn agree to sell only to tanning salons which agree to keep prices artificially high.
+The sine qua non of this arrangement is that defendant will threaten or file litigation against any person who sells its products at a competitive price, regardless of how it was obtained, and assert intellectual property and contractual claims meant to cow smaller competitors into capitulation.
 The result is the maintenance of monopoly-like profits for defendant and its distributors alike.